In October 2018, I flew Emirates Boeing 777-300ER featuring the carrier’s newest Business Class seats from Brussels

 Emirates has installed a different Business Class seat on their Boeing 777-300ER from their Airbus A380.

-Emirates’ Boeing 777 Business Class is excellent, but its 2-3-2 layout is inferior to Business Class on the airline’s Airbus A380 fleet.
+Emirates’ Boeing 777 Business Class is excellent, but its 2-3-2 layout is inferior to Business Class on its Airbus A380 fleet.
 Business Class on the A380 features direct aisle access for all passengers and a brilliant bar on the upper deck.
 Read my latest review of Emirates’ A380 Business Class to see more.

 Emirates Chauffeur Service

 If you are flying Business (or First) Class with Emirates, you get complimentary chauffeur-driven airport transfers.
 This has value into the hundreds of pounds so make sure you take the transfers into account when you calculate the cost of the flight.

 Emirates will drive you to and from the airport at both ends of your journey.
 Chauffeur-drive must be requested online, up to 48 hours prior to your flight.

 If the Chauffeur-drive service requested exceeds the mileage limits specified for that city, passengers must pay for the excess mileage at locally applicable rates.
 For London Heathrow and London Gatwick, the mileage limit is 70m.
 I am located 93 miles from Heathrow, so I always have to pay excess mileage.

 Of note: Effective 1 March 2019, new Chauffeur-drive service reservations are not available in conjunction with Skywards Business and First Class Classic Rewards and Economy to Business Class Upgrades.
 It is also not available on reward tickets booked via Emirates Skywards airline partners for travel on Emirates.